With Authorized Buyers, you make payments after your ads show, and are invoiced monthly.

 To view costs:

-- Click Transaction history from the left navigation menu.
+- Click Transaction history from the top navigation menu.

 - Be sure that the "All transactions" filter is selected.